Nissan Skyline: Exports and foreign assembly

-The R31 Skyline was also produced in Australia, with a 3.0 L motor (RB30E) available in sedan or wagon form, as well as a four-cylinder version called the Nissan Pintara.
-The wagon had the same front style as the coupe and sedan—the only difference being that it lacked the four round brake lights that had been a consistent element of Skyline design (except for the R31 series one/two which had rectangular taillights with a solid bar through the centre which was also shared by the Pintara).
+The R31 Skyline was also produced in Australia, with a 3.0 L motor (RB30E) available in sedan or wagon form, as well as a four-cylinder version called the Pintara.
+The wagon had the same front style as the coupé and sedan—the only difference being that it lacked the four round brake lights that had been a consistent element of Skyline design (except for the R31 series one/two which had rectangular taillights with a solid bar through the centre which was also shared by the Pintara).
 These cars were manufactured in Australia due to the heavy import laws which made it expensive to bring cars into Australia.
+The engines were also modified to meet Australia's ADR27A emissions standards, leading to lower power outputs than the domestic Japanese models.
+Australian Skylines built for export to New Zealand were fitted with Japanese-made engines without the emissions controls seen in Australia.
+The Skyline was manufactured in Australia until the end of 1990, when it was replaced on the production lines by the smaller Pulsar.

-29,305 R31 Skylines were also manufactured and sold in South Africa in four-door sedan form between 1987 and 1992.
+Approximately 29,305 R31 Skylines were also manufactured and sold in South Africa in four-door sedan form between 1987 and 1992.
 These were the last Skylines seen in South Africa.
 Power came from either the RB30E 3.0 straight-six engine, RB20E 2.0 straight-six, or the CA20S four-cylinder powerplant.

 The R31 Skyline were also sold in some Middle Eastern countries such as Kuwait and Oman.
-Sold in sedan or coupe form, it was available with either a carburetted or fuel injected versions of the RB30 3.0-liter straight 6.
+Sold in sedan or coupé form, it was available with either a carburetted or fuel injected versions of the RB30 3.0-liter straight-six.
 This was the final generation of the Skyline to be sold officially in the region until it was reintroduced later with the 11th generation under the Infiniti brand.